Deek Cameron

 Derek "Deek" Cameron is a shinty referee and ex-shinty player from Fort William, Scotland.
-As a player for Fort William Shinty Club, he holds the record for the fastest goal scored in the Camanachd Cup final, an effort within 7 seconds in Fort's 1992 victory..
+As a player for Fort William Shinty Club, he is the clubs all time top goal scorer and also holds the record for the fastest goal scored in the Camanachd Cup final, an effort within 9 seconds in Fort's 1992 victory..

 Shinty career

-Cameron, playing for Fort William Shinty Club, was a part of the successful Camanachd Cup winning team of 1992, scoring after only seven seconds.
+Cameron, playing for Fort William Shinty Club, was a part of the successful Camanachd Cup winning team of 1992, scoring after only nine seconds.
 He continued playing for the second team after retiring from first team action.